Princess Alice, Countess of Athlone: Later life and death

-At the time of her death she was grandaunt to the King of Sweden and the Queen of the United Kingdom.
-She lived through six reigns: those of Victoria (grandmother), Edward VII (uncle), George V (cousin and brother-in-law), Edward VIII (first cousin once removed and nephew), George VI (first cousin once removed and nephew) and Elizabeth II (first cousin twice removed and grandniece).
+At the time of her death she was great-aunt to the King of Sweden and the Queen of the United Kingdom.
+She lived through six reigns: those of Victoria (grandmother), Edward VII (uncle), George V (brother-in-law and cousin), Edward VIII as well as George VI (nephews) and Elizabeth II (grandniece).

 Her will was sealed in London after her death in 1981.
 Her estate was valued at £182,185 (or £567,100 in 2022 when adjusted for inflation).